wakatime/vim-wakatime/README.md

 **While in vim**

-1. Delete or comment out `Plug` command
+1. Delete or comment out `Plug` command from .vimrc file.

 2. Reload vimrc (`:so ~/.vimrc`) or restart vim